-The southern extension route also magnifies the impacts of the original TLH but in a different way from the northern extension route (Table 6.4).
+The southern extension route also magnifies the impacts of the original TLH but in a different way from the northern extension route (Table 4).
 The additional impacts on India, Myanmar, and Thailand are all positive, but in favour of India and Thailand.
-Compared with S1 (Table 6.1), India, Myanmar, and Thailand will gain 17.7%, 2.0%, and 29.0%, respectively.
-This result is quite reasonable in the sense that the southern extension route connects the TLH effectively with the GMS economic corridors, which are already developed more than the northern route.
-As illustrated in Figure 1-1, the section between Mae Sot and Tak is a part of the East-West Economic Corridor, the section between Tak and Bangkok is a part of the North-South Economic Corridor (NSEC), and the remaining sections are on the Southern Economic Corridor.
-There used to be several bottlenecks along these corridors, such as the road section between Poipet and Sisophon, and the lack of a bridge over the Mekong River in Neak Loung.
-Under the GMS Economic Cooperation Program, these bottlenecks have already been removed by improvement of the road and the construction of Tsubasa Bridge.
-Cambodia will gain an additional US\$96.6 million over the baseline in 2035, at the expense of Lao PDR, which will benefit only a small amount (US\$500,000).
-Viet Nam is expected to be the fourth-largest beneficiary (US\$67.9 million) after Myanmar (US\$358.5 million), Thailand (US\$133.2 million) and Cambodia.
-The total gain of all six countries amounts to US\$673.6 million, slightly less than the case of the northern extension route (US\$685.7 million).
+Compared with S1 (Table 1), India, Myanmar, and Thailand will gain 17.7%, 2.0%, and 29.0%, respectively.
+This result is quite reasonable in the sense that the southern extension route connects the TLH effectively with the GMS economic corridors, which are already developed more than in the northern route.
+As illustrated in Figure 1, the section between Mae Sot and Tak is a part of the EWEC, the section between Tak and Bangkok is a part of the NSEC, and the remaining sections are on the SEC.
+There used to be several bottlenecks along these corridors, such as the road section between Poipet and Sisophon and the lack of a bridge over the Mekong River in Neak Loung.
+Under the GMS Economic Cooperation Program, these bottlenecks have already been removed through the improvement of the road and the construction of Tsubasa Bridge.
+Cambodia will gain an additional US\$96.6 million over the baseline in 2035 at the cost of the Lao PDR, which will benefit only a small amount (US\$0.5 million).
+Viet Nam is expected to be the fourth largest beneficially (US\$67.9 million) after Myanmar (US\$358.5 million), Thailand (US\$133.2 million), and Cambodia.
+The total gain of the six countries (IMT+CLV) amounts to US\$673.6 million, slightly less than the case of the northern extension route (US\$685.7 million).
 However, the distribution of the gains differs significantly.
 Only Myanmar would prefer the northern extension route to the southern extension route, and Thailand, Cambodia, and Viet Nam would prefer the southern extension route.
-For Lao PDR, the expected impacts of the eastward extension routes, both northern and southern, are very small and the difference is negligible.
-In this case, a cost-benefit consideration may lead Lao PDR not to invest in upgrading the northern extension route, because it would incur costs for which the expected benefit is small.
-Again from a regional perspective, it should be recalled that the costs for road improvement will be smaller in the case of the southern extension route because most of necessary improvements have already been done.
+For the Lao PDR, the expected impacts of eastward extension routes, both northern and southern, are very small and the difference is negligible.
+In this case, a cost-benefit consideration may lead the Lao PDR not to invest in upgrading the northern extension route because it would cause a certain amount of costs, while the expected benefit is small.
+Also, from a regional perspective, it should be noted that the costs for road improvement will be smaller in the case of the southern extension route because most of the necessary improvements have already been done.

-Tables 6.5 and 6.6 show the simulation results of the most comprehensive scenario in this study, which includes the completion of the original TLH, the northern extension route, and the southern extension route.
-An important implication of this scenario is that distributional concerns regarding S2b and S3 can be mitigated significantly.
+Tables 5 and 6 show the simulation results of the most comprehensive scenario in this study, which includes the completion of the original TLH, the northern extension route, and the southern extension route.
+An important implication of this scenario is that distributional concerns on S2b and S3 can be mitigated significantly.

-The distributional implications across sectors are roughly the same for all scenarios.
-The additional growth in Myanmar will be supported by food processing, and the contribution of the service sector is significant only when the northern extension route is developed.
-Despite the overall benefits, Indian manufacturing may be negatively affected.
-In contrast, manufacturing in Myanmar and Thailand is expected to gain.
-Cambodia will also expand its manufacturing, led mainly by the textile sector.
+The distributional implications across sectors are more or less the same for all scenarios.
+The additional growth in Myanmar will be supported by the food processing sector, and the contribution of the services sector is significant only when the northern extension route is developed.
+Despite the overall benefits, the Indian manufacturing sector may be negatively affected.
+In contrast, the manufacturing sectors in Myanmar and Thailand are expected to gain significantly.
+Cambodia will also expand its manufacturing sector, led mainly by the textile sector.